 While many of the proposed actions in the plan are already funded, there are others that will not be possible without additional resources.
-Some of these actions will be funded as part of future annual council budgets, but others will require us to work actively with our partners to pursue public and private sector resourcing and funding.
+While we aim to fund some actions as part of future annual council budgets, we will actively work with our partners to pursue other funding opportunities for others.

-In addition to our annual community grants, we are also introducing a new funding model that supports community climate action partnerships.
-This will be used to provide additional support for climate action delivered by volunteers and not-for-profit groups in the community (see Focus Area 1.3).
+An innovative new funding model that we are implementing is the community climate action partnership fund.
+This will be used to support climate action delivered by volunteers and not-for-profit groups in the community and create a sustainable economic model for delivering this plan (see Focus Area 1.3).